John Conlon: Clonlara

 Conlon joined the Clonlara club at a young age and played in all grades at juvenile and underage levels.
 He had already joined the club's senior team when he won a Clare Under-21 Championship medal in 2008.

-On 28 October 2007, Conlon won a Clare Inetrmediate Championship medal following Clonlara's 1-21 to 1-18 defeat of Killanena in the final.
-On 25 November 2007, he scored 1-03 when Clonlara claimed the Munster Club Championship after a 1-14 to 1-08 defeat of Drom-Athlacca in the final.
+On 28 October 2007, Conlon won a Clare Intermediate Championship medal following Clonlara's 1–21 to 1–18 defeat of Killanena in the final.
+On 25 November 2007, he scored 1–03 when Clonlara claimed the Munster Club Championship after a 1–14 to 1–08 defeat of Drom-Athlacca in the final.

 On 26 October 2008, Conlon was selected at right wing-forward when Clonlara qualified for their first Clare Senior Championship final in 89 years.
-He scored two points from play and ended the game with a winners' medal after the 1-12 to 1-09 defeat of Newmarket-on-Fergus.
+He scored two points from play and ended the game with a winners' medal after the 1–12 to 1–09 defeat of Newmarket-on-Fergus.

 Conlon was again selected at right wing-forward when Clonlara qualified for a second successive final on 1 November 2009.
-He scored a point from play but ended the game on the losing side after the 3-05 to 1-09 defeat by first-time winners Cratloe.
+He scored a point from play but ended the game on the losing side after the 3-05 to 1–09 defeat by first-time winners Cratloe.

 On 11 October 2015, Conlon lined out at centre-back when Clonlara faced Sixmilebridge in the final.
-He ended the game on the losing side for the second time in his career after a 1-21 to 0-15 defeat.
+He ended the game on the losing side for the second time in his career after a 1–21 to 0–15 defeat.

 On 16 October 2016, Conlon captained the team from right corner-forward when Clonlara faced Ballyea in the final.
-He scored a point from play in the 1-11 apiece draw.
+He scored a point from play in the 1–11 apiece draw.
 Conlon was switched to full-forward for the replay on 30 October 2016.
-He scored 1-01 from play but ended the game on the losing side after a 2-14 to 1-14 defeat.
+He scored 1–01 from play but ended the game on the losing side after a 2–14 to 1–14 defeat.